 - Narrative Production

-His independent documentaries have been seen on PBS stations throughout the U.S. and screened at more than 50 venues, including the National Gallery of Art, the Lake Placid Film Forum and The Explorers Club in NYC.
+His independent documentaries have been seen on PBS stations throughout the U.S. and screened at more than 90 cultural/educational venues, including the National Gallery of Art, the Library of Congress, the Lake Placid Film Forum and the Explorers Club in NYC.
 These projects have taken him to Russia, Greenland, Argentina, Chile (sailing to Cape Horn), Denmark, Ireland, Newfoundland and Alaska.

-Now at work on a definitive biography of Kent, Lewis was, in 2011, a fellow at the Uummannaq Polar Institute in Greenland, researching Kent’s two extended visits to the region in the 1930s.
-He has twice (2011 & 2014) been a writer in residence at Landfall, an artist’s retreat in Brigus, Newfoundland that was Kent’s home in 1914-15.
+Now at work on a definitive biography of Kent, Lewis has been an Arctic Studies Fellow at the Uummannaq Polar Institute in Greenland researching Kent’s two extended visits to the region in the 1930s.
+He has twice been a writer in residence at Landfall, an artist’s retreat in Brigus, Newfoundland that was Kent’s home in 1914-15.

-Professor Lewis’ free-lance articles have appeared in The Scandinavian Review, Fine Art Connoisseur and Newfoundland Quarterly, among other publications.
+Professor Lewis’s free-lance articles have appeared in The Scandinavian Review, Fine Art Connoisseur and Newfoundland Quarterly, among other publications.

-Each summer Professor Lewis directs the Media School’s Screenwriting and Documentary Storytelling Program in Letterkenny, County Donegal, Ireland.
-He has to date taken more than 170 students overseas, having also designed and directed Study Abroad programs and production projects in Germany, Malaysia, Guyana, Ecuador, Morocco and Spain (2015).
+Each summer, Professor Lewis directs the Media School’s Screenwriting and Documentary Storytelling program in County Donegal, Ireland, a program he created in 2011.
+In 2015 he began directing a similar program in Seville, Spain during winter break.
+He has, to date, taken more than 250 students overseas, having also designed and directed study abroad programs and production projects in Germany, Morocco, Malaysia, Guyana and Ecuador.